 Winemaker Martina Galeano and Agronomist Pablo Ceverino are two of the best young talents in Argentine wine.
 The team continues to conduct ongoing intensive soil research on their vineyard sites that are unlike any other terroir found in Lujan de Cuyo.
 Their dynamic and collaborative teamwork in the vineyard and at the winery is the core behind Casarena’s award-winning wines that have such authentic expression of their unique vineyard sites.

-The name “Casarena” is a creative merging of the Spanish words “casa” (house) and “arena” (sand), and is a tribute to their restored 1930s winery made of sand-colored stone and the sandy soil that their estate is built on.
-Young and innovative winemaker Mariano Quiroga Adamo leads the charge with determination, creativity, and an enthusiastic sense of discovery.
+The name “Casarena” is a creative merging of the Spanish words “casa” (house) and “arena” (sand), and is a tribute to the sand-colored stone winery and the sandy soil that their estate is built on.

 Around the Winery

 Casarena is elevating the Argentine wine industry with their discovery of new terroirs & single vineyard wines from some of the rarest vineyards in the world.

 MARTINA GALEANO, LEAD WINEMAKER